 Most commonly, we see licenses suspended for an old civil traffic ticket that the driver forgot to deal with, or from a photo enforcement ticket that the driver never knew about.
 Many times, a driver only realizes that their license is suspended when they are pulled over for another violation, and then issued a ticket for driving on a suspended license.

-What can happen if you drive on a suspended license?
+What can happen if you drive on a suspended or revoked license?